ShashankLokeshaReddy/SUWELACK/README.md

     - It can be either done by opening the directory as a project in the IDE or entering the following command in terminal:
     - code .

-6. Once the project is open and all the distributions are install; You can run the project by entering the following command in the terminal:
+6. Once the project is open and all the distributions are installed; You can run the project by entering the following command in the terminal:
     - python -m flask run